 Click ‘recipes’ on the top left of their website.
 They’re simple, but unique.
 Every meal we tried from them was AMAZING.
 (If you want to try Hello Fresh, here’s an affiliate link to give you a $40 off… might as well try it for one week because that’s a heck of a cheap week of dinners!)

 6. Print recipes for the week ahead of time.

 Magnet clip them to your fridge or somewhere you wont’ lose them.
 Here’s my monthly meal planning method that saves SO MUCH time & money!

-Chop veggies and divide all ingredients into small tupperwares and/or zip locks and gather them together in some clear acrylic bins in your fridge.
+Set aside 1 hour a week to chop veggies, make sauces, etc. Then, divide all ingredients into small containers and/or zip locks and gather them together in some clear acrylic bins in your fridge.
 Use a dry erase marker to write which recipe goes with the bin on the side of it.

 I often make a giant salad that we eat as a side dish for a couple days.
 Sometimes, I’ll add grilled chicken to it for lunch too.
 Clear glass food storage is ideal, so you can see it and don’t forget it’s there!

-Even if no one dish yields enough leftovers for everyone to have it again, you can have a leftover night at the end of the week.
-Everyone can pick their favorites from the week or have a little bit of everything.
+We have a family of 6, so our meals don’t often yield enough leftovers for everyone to have it again.
+But, we do leftover night at the end of the week.
+Everyone picks their favorites from the week or just has a little bit of everything.

 I use this all the time!
-I double the thing I’m making and put half in the freezer.
+I double the recipe I’m making and put half in the freezer.